robert-zaremba/robert-zaremba.github.io/2017/07/05/stop_publishing_pdf.rst

 PDF is NOT portable in the digital world
 ----------------------------------------

-The title might sound suspicious, but this is what I mean by digital world: the robots (and applications), which are parsing and consuming the data, and people who are using multiple, different devices to consume the content in a friendly manner.
+The title might sound suspicious.
+This is what I mean by the digital world: the robots (and applications), which are parsing and consuming the data, and people who are using variety of devices to consume the content in a friendly manner.

 This days most of the content is consumed by digital devices.
 There are many initiatives promoting environmental conscious life and work style (e.g. not printing the documents, emails ...).
 With smartphones, tablets and ebook readers the digital content is even more accessible for an average user.
 Instead of going with a bag of papers we can use digital devices to easily store, and read documents whenever we will like.
 Life should be easy, right?